marcinduma/LTRCLD-2557/docs/aws-trust.md

 Each User POD has two(2) AWS Accounts.

-- 1st for Infrastrucre Configuration
+- 1st for Infrastructure Configuration
 - 2nd for Tenant Configuration

 Open AWS console via browser

 !!!
-Note
+Warning
     As you are already logged into AWS for Infrastructure Account, you can logout or use Incognito Mode (preferably), or different browser.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image3.png" width = 400>

 Select IAM user, provide Account ID and hit "Next"

 !!!
-Note
+Info
     For this login please use AWS User Account ID from POD details

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image4.png" width = 300>